 Don’t miss the sleek, bright, and expertly curated bookstore on the ground floor.
 Perfect for coffee table art books and artist-made objects, impossible to find anywhere else.

-The brainchild of Emmanuel Perrotin, who began in 1990 in his apartment in Paris with small shows of artists who were about to take the decade by storm: Damien Hirst, Maurizio Cattelan, and Takashi Murakami.
-Nowadays, he has outposts in six major cities: Paris, Hong Kong, Tokyo, Shanghai, LA, and
+The brainchild of Emmanuel Perrotin, who launched it in 1990 in his apartment in Paris with small shows of artists who were about to take the decade by storm: Damien Hirst, Maurizio Cattelan, and Takashi Murakami.
+Nowadays, he has outposts in six major cities: Paris, Hong Kong, Tokyo, Shanghai, LA, and New York.

 Want to know where art is headed next?
 Here are the ones to watch.